riitikiitkgp/Image-Captioning-Transformer/README.md

 - **Decoder**: Transformer decoder processes visual features and generates text.
 - **Training**: Cross-entropy loss between predicted captions and ground truth.
 - **Inference**: Greedy decoding or beam search to generate captions.

-## 🗃️ Dataset

-- **MS COCO** or a similar dataset with paired images and captions
-- Captions are tokenized and padded using a vocabulary built from training data

 ## 🚀 Getting Started